HiPERCAM/hipercam/docs/hcmformat.rst

 HDU structure and keywords
 --------------------------

 I now expand on this, detailing the header keywords expected.
+I concentrate on those essential for the operation of pipeline commands, |reduce| above all.

 1) HDU0.
 An hcm file starts with an HDU with no data but some header.